lagotto/lagotto/docs/installation.md

 ## Configuration options

-Starting with the Lagotto 3.7 release all user-specific configuration options for Rails, as well as for the server configuration and deployment tools Vagrant, Chef and Capistrano are environment variables, and can be stored in a single `.env` file.
-You can use multiple `.env` files, specify the `.env` file using the `DOTENV` environment variable, e.g. `DOTENV=example` for the `.env.example` example configuration file provided with the application.
+Starting with the Lagotto 3.7 release all user-specific configuration options for Rails, as well as for the server configuration and deployment tools Vagrant, Chef and Capistrano are environment variables, and are stored in a single `.env` file.
+Copy `.env.example` example configuration file provided with the application to get started.

 More information regarding ENV variables and `.env` is available [here](https://github.com/bkeepers/dotenv).
 The following configuration options need to be set: